Atypon-OpenSource/manuscripts-article-editor/README.md

 1. To start the services, run `docker stack deploy --compose-file <(docker-compose config) manuscripts`
 1. To stop the services, run `docker stack rm manuscripts`

+## Template publishing

+1. Make sure you are using the test environment. (@manuscripts/data fetch published templates from the test environment: https://gitlab.com/mpapp-public/manuscripts-data/-/blob/master/scripts/fetch-published-templates.js#L6)
+2. Make sure you are logged in as a user who is allowed to publish templates (APP_COUCHBASE_ALLOWED_OWNERS) or you are using (have access to) one of the projects which is allowed to publish templates (APP_COUCHBASE_ALLOWED_PROJECTS).
+3. Create a manuscript, edit the title (will be used as the template title), and specify requirements.
+Then publish the template (This can be done through Project menu > Publish Template).
+4. Release new version of [manuscripts-data](https://gitlab.com/mpapp-public/manuscripts-data).
+(The build process will fetch published, user-generated template data from a manuscripts-api endpoint and adds it to the data published as @manuscripts/data)
+5. Release new version of [manuscripts-requirements](https://gitlab.com/mpapp-public/manuscripts-requirements) after updating the @manuscripts/data dependency version.
+(Essential for the validation process and building the quality report.)
+6. Upgrade [pressroom-js](https://gitlab.com/mpapp-public/pressroom-js) after updating @manuscripts/data and @manuscripts/requirements dependencies.
+7. Update [fusion-kubernetes-env](https://gitlab.com/mpapp-private/fusion-kubernetes-env) with the new pressroom-js image tag.
+8. Upgrade this repository dependencies (@manuscripts/data and @manuscripts/requirements).

 ## Testing

 ### Unit tests